This page is for the Roman Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 - Color-Coded for Your Convenience: If you somehow didn't notice the difference between Bellona's shield, hammer and scourge forms, Divine Dragon Bellona has her be blue while using her sword, red while using her hammer, and green with her scourge.
 The Scourge form even has a line lampshading it while buying defensive items.

 - Combat Sadomasochist: She lives for fighting, and while most gods sound pained, panicked, or angered at being at low health when they escape combat, Bellona instead compliments the fight she just had.

-- Counter Attack: Bellona's block effect initiated from her shield being out will reduce damage from basic attacks and return the damage reduced back on the attacker.
+- Counter-Attack: Bellona's block effect initiated from her shield being out will stop damage from a basic attack and return 30% of the damage back on all enemies nearby Bellona.